STUART GRIFFIN PSYCHOTHERAPY

 My Background and Training

 I decided to train as a counsellor in 2007 after a chance meeting with a suicidal man who wanted to talk.
 I was deeply moved by the encounter and starting exploring training options.
-I had previously worked in poverty alleviation, community development and human rights work in the UK, Africa and Central America.
+I had previously worked in poverty alleviation, community development and human rights work in the UK, Africa and Central America and had been gravitating towards the psychological dimensions in this work so it also felt like a logical transition.

 I obtained a certificate in counselling from the University of West of England in 2009.
 I subsequently trained in Group Analysis with the Institute of Group Analysis.
 I later decided to train as a psychotherapist because I believe that the depth of training involved is essential to support people effectively and at depth.